nlpAThits/BioNLP2021/README.md

 Words considered as TP are displayed in green, FP as red.
 Note that evaluation *itself* (details are given in the paper) is rather strict: The first words of the abstract (*trans*-4-Hydroxy-l-p) are considered as FP due to the mismatch in the **left** context, although the alignment is clearly correct.

-For questions, you can contact [Mark-Christoph Müller](mailto:mark-christoph.mueller@h-its.org?subject=bionlp2021)
+For questions, you can contact [Mark-Christoph Müller](mailto:mark-christoph.mueller@h-its.org?subject=bionlp2021) You can also [create an issue](https://github.com/nlpAThits/BioNLP2021/issues/new), or [start a discussion](https://github.com/nlpAThits/BioNLP2021/discussions/new).
+We are looking forward to hearing from you!